dbisdorf/cortex-discord-2/README.md

 A Discord bot to support playing the Cortex Prime RPG, using Discord slash commands.

 ## Contact the Developer
 My Discord handle is Don#2462, and my Twitter handle is @dbisdorf.
-Feel free to contact me with any bug reports, or, if you prefer, you can file them here on GitHub.
+Feel free to contact me with any bug reports, or, if you prefer, you can file them on GitHub.

 ## Inviting the Bot
 I have a public instance of this bot running 24/7.
 I can't guarantee it will be up 100% of the time; bugs or other issues may cause the bot to go down unexpectedly and to stay down for an indeterminate duration.
 You can invite this bot to your Discord server by giving this URL to your browser: https://discord.com/api/oauth2/authorize?client_id=697790419035226112&permissions=10240&scope=bot%20applications.commands